ctrl-alt-d/blazor-dom-confetti/Readme.md

 ### Blafetti = Blazor + Confetti

-This is a Blazor component you can use to add confetti to your buttons or elements.
-100% JS free.
-Try DemoWasm, server side is not enough fast refreshing confetti.
+This is tow Blazor component you can use to add confetti to your buttons or elements.

+* `blazor-blazor-confetti`: A 100% JS free native blazor component.
 This component is a clone of [dom-confetti](https://github.com/daniel-lundin/dom-confetti) but without javascript, just Blazor.
+* `blazor-dom-confetti`: A blazor wraper component for [dom-confetti](https://github.com/daniel-lundin/dom-confetti).

 ### Devs love screenshots